The Microsoft Arc Touch Mouse is one of my favorite and most used accessories for my Windows powered notebook.

 You can argue about the price point of €69.99, but honestly it is the best mouse I’ve ever bought and you get a lot of design- and technology for your money.

-The Microsoft Arc Touch Mouse furthermore has won several design prizes:
+This Microsoft Mouse furthermore has won several design prizes:

 - Winner of a 2011 IDEA Gold Award for design excellence;